-Participant Information Sheet (PIS) - Patient interview or focus group
+Participant Information Sheet (PIS) - Healthcare professional interview

 You are being invited to take part in a research study.
-You may have been invited by a healthcare professional or member of the research team, or seen an advert for this study in a waiting room, newsletter or online.
+You may have been invited by another healthcare professional or member of the research team, or you may have seen an advert for this study in your department, a newsletter or online.
 This study is about the letters rheumatology healthcare professionals write after an outpatient appointment.
 These are called clinic letters.
 They include a summary of the outpatient appointment.
 Clinic letters are different from appointment letters and results letters.